Sell your food or drink product in a supermarket

 Pitching your business

 Ensure you have a marketing plan in place and be prepared to present this to a supermarket or retailer.
 This should outline how you will be able to cope with meeting demand and any potential increases in demand for your product.
-See write a marketing plan.
+See how to write a marketing plan.

 The supermarket may also carry out some financial due diligence on your business.
 If your product is already on sale before you approach a supermarket you should provide details of sales figures and customer feedback or testimonials.
 Always bring samples of your product when meeting a supermarket buyer.